 Here’s how it works: instead of each department buying their licenses, one person/department purchases software according to a specific process.

 This practice saves you money and gives you more control over your organization’s software spending.

 SaaS purchases often have high chances of overlapping with other existing applications.
 Since SaaS purchases are made at the department level within their budgets, it could create a disparate view for high-level executives.

-For instance, your marketing department could be using a cloud suite for email automation, remarketing, and advertising while smaller teams across the department might prefer the email capabilities of another software.
+For instance, your marketing department could be using a cloud suite for email automation, remarketing, or integrated ad tracking while smaller teams across the department might prefer the email capabilities of another software.

 As a result, many companies end up having redundant processes and products across a single department.
 This can be a problem for both your employees and your company.